PDBeurope/pdb-images/README.md

 #### Image files

 The program creates a collection of image types.
 Each scene can be rendered in different views (front, side, top; `--view` option) and in different resolutions (`--size` option).
+The rendered images can be saved in a variety of file formats (PNG (default), WEBP, JPEG, GIF, TIFF, AVIF; `--format` option).
-Besides the rendered images in PNG format, the program also saves `.molj` files (Mol* plugin states, aka snapshots, which can be loaded in Mol*) and `.caption.json` files (image captions).
+Besides the images, the program also saves `.molj` files (Mol* plugin states, aka snapshots, which can be loaded in Mol*) and `.caption.json` files (image captions).

 (Names of the individual files may be a bit confusing, as they were inherited from an older image generation process.
 See section *Generated image types* for explanation of the filenames.)

+(Note that output image files in WEBP format tend to be much smaller when rendered with `--opaque-background`).

 #### Summary files